June 30, 2316

 Element GPA: 0.0 Fail

+He nodded along with the information.
+All correct, except his original hair color.
+Around five-years-old, his hair changed colors, and the brown grew out.
+No one had an explanation for it.
+Several Healers found it strange when he first mentioned it.
 Ethan let out a huff and fell back against the bed.
 He pulled out his phone.
-To clear the banner, he opened the application and scrolled through his past results.
+To clear the grade change notification, he opened the application and scrolled through his past results.

-December 31, 2212- End of Eighteen Month Initiation to the Academy, GRADE: Pass
+December 31, 2312- End of Eighteen Month Initiation to the Academy, GRADE: Pass

-March 31, 2213- First Storm Element Test, GRADE: Fail
+March 31, 2313- First Storm Element Test, GRADE: Fail

-June 30, 2213- Second Storm Element Test, GRADE: Fail
+June 30, 2313- Second Storm Element Test, GRADE: Fail

-September 30, 2213- First Fortune Element Test, GRADE: Fail
+September 30, 2313- First Fortune Element Test, GRADE: Fail

-December 31, 2213- Second Fortune Element Test, GRADE: Fail
+December 31, 2313- Second Fortune Element Test, GRADE: Fail

-March 31, 2214- First Life Element Test, GRADE: Fail
+March 31, 2314- First Life Element Test, GRADE: Fail

-June 30, 2214- Second Life Element Test, GRADE: Fail
+June 30, 2314- Second Life Element Test, GRADE: Fail

-September 30, 2214- First Air Element Test, GRADE: Fail
+September 30, 2314- First Air Element Test, GRADE: Fail

-December 31, 2214- Second Air Element Test, GRADE: Fail
+December 31, 2314- Second Air Element Test, GRADE: Fail

-March 31, 2215- First Fire Element Test, GRADE: Fail
+March 31, 2315- First Fire Element Test, GRADE: Fail

-June 30, 2215- Second Fire Element Test, GRADE: Fail
+June 30, 2315- Second Fire Element Test, GRADE: Fail

-September 30, 2215- First Earth Element Test, GRADE: Fail
+September 30, 2315- First Earth Element Test, GRADE: Fail

-December 31, 2215- Second Earth Element Test, GRADE: Fail
+December 31, 2315- Second Earth Element Test, GRADE: Fail

-March 31, 2216- First Water Element Test, GRADE: Fail
+March 31, 2316- First Water Element Test, GRADE: Fail

-June 30, 2116- Second Water Element Test, GRADE: Fail
+June 30, 2316- Second Water Element Test, GRADE: Fail

 “Ethan Silverspoon.”
 He put out his hand.
 Rose took it politely and she gestured for him to sit up.

-“Alright.”
-Ethan sat up on the bed and allowed her to examine him.
+“Alright,” Ethan sat up on the bed and allowed her to examine him.

-“You’re dehydrated.”
-She stated.
+“You’re dehydrated,” she stated.
 “I’ll bring you some water while the rest of these stats update.”

-“Ethan, you realize that if you fail this Water element test you are going to be classified as a Rogue elementalist.”
+“Ethan, you realize if you fail this Water element test you are going to be classified as a Rogue elementalist.”
 Professor VonBerg took a seat in the next desk over.
 Ethan walked calmly back to where his things were and rummaged longer than necessary in the pockets.

 “I suggest you do a bit of study and practice.
-It might help you with your exam tomorrow.”
-Emma suggested politely.
+It might help you with your exam tomorrow,” Emma suggested politely.